-In January 2023, Essity and Tork hosted a roundtable event in Geneva, in collaboration with the United Nations Foundation's Business Council for the UN, bringing thought leaders into one place to discuss the vital issue of Healthcare-Associated Infections (HAIs) and Infection Prevention and Control (IPC)).
+In January 2023, Essity and Tork, Essity's professional hygiene brand, hosted a roundtable event in Geneva, in collaboration with the United Nations Foundation's Business Council for the UN, bringing thought leaders into one place to discuss the vital issue of Healthcare-Associated Infections (HAIs) and Infection Prevention and Control (IPC)).

-Experts from around the world gathered to share their experiences in these areas and identify what is needed for progress and defining calls-to-action for healthcare communities and policy makers to combat these problems globally.
-Participants' included representatives from the World Health Organization, Gapminder Foundation, UN member states.
+Experts from around the world gathered to share their experiences in these areas and identify what is needed for progress and defining calls to action for healthcare communities and policy makers to combat these problems globally.
+Participants' included representatives from the World Health Organization, Gapminder Foundation and UN member states.

-Important issues highlighted in the discussions were: Behavioral change, technical innovations, the opportunities to drive investments and many more.
-The meeting concluded with participants key take aways and possible common goals to reduce HAIs and improving IPC globally.
+Important issues highlighted in the discussions were: Behavioural change, technical innovations, the opportunities to drive investments and many more.
+The meeting concluded with participants key takeaways and possible common goals to reduce HAIs and improving IPC globally.
 This has also been the basis for this executive summary.